 My name is Steve Culton, and I’ve been fishing Connecticut’s Farmington and Salmon Rivers for over 40 years.
 My areas of specialization include wet fly fishing, dry fly fishing, streamer fishing (fresh and salt), and indicator nymph fishing.
 Small streams are also a passion, as they give us an opportunity to catch wild trout in a natural, more intimate setting.
 And let’s not forget those cantankerous Housatonic River smallmouth bass.
 My approach to fly fishing for striped bass is quite different from most other anglers’: I use a floating line, traditional trout and salmon presentation methods, and sparse, impressionistic flies like flatwings and soft hackles.

-I am what you’d call a teaching guide.
+I am a teaching guide.
 (I have had many clients ask me if I am a teacher for my regular job.
 The answer is no, but I am flattered by the question.)
-We all like to catch fish, but if your main goal is sheer numbers you’ll probably be happier with another guide.
+We all like to catch fish, but if your immediate goal is sheer numbers you’ll probably be happier with another guide.
 If you’re interested in learning new methods, fishing new flies, expanding your general knowledge base, or exploring a river, small stream, or salt pond, I might be the right guide for you.
 Of course, I will do my best to put you onto fish.
 I think you learn more when you’re catching.